A Checkr background check should be a step toward employment – not an obstacle. But it doesn’t always work that way.

 6. Failed a Checkr Background Check

 First of all, don’t panic.
 Failing a background check doesn’t automatically mean your job offer is gone forever.
-Under federal law, employers must give you a “pre-adverse action” notice, along with a copy of the background check report, before they make a final decision.
+Under federal law, employers must give you a “pre-adverse action” notice before they make a final decision, and you have a right to get a copy of the background check report.

 This gives you a chance to review the information, point out errors, and even provide context.
 For example, maybe an old criminal charge was dismissed, but it’s still showing up.
 Or perhaps your employment verification is missing a job because that small business no longer exists.
 These things happen more often than you’d think.